spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/90-required-permissions.md

 # Overview

-This table contains the required Google Cloud Platform (GCP) permissions for creating a custom GCP role tailored for usage with Palette.
+This table contains the required Google Cloud Platform (GCP) permissions to create a custom GCP role tailored for usage with Palette.
 When creating a custom role, ensure you include all the permissions listed below to prevent Palette from having issues when deploying a host cluster.

 | Permissions                              | Description                                                   |
 |------------------------------------------|---------------------------------------------------------------|